HAN: Heterogeneous Graph Attention Networks

 HAN’s key insight: in a heterogeneous graph, not all neighbours are equally informative, and not all relationship types are equally relevant to the task.
 Two separate attention mechanisms handle these two sources of variability.

-- Node-level attention: given a meta-path Φ, weight the importance of different neighbours connected via Φ
+- Node-level attention: given a meta-path \(\Phi\), weight the importance of the different neighbours reachable via \(\Phi\)

-- Semantic-level attention: weight the importance of different meta-paths Φ₁, …, Φ_P for the overall prediction
+- Semantic-level attention: weight the importance of the different meta-paths \(\Phi_1, \dots, \Phi_P\) for the overall prediction

 Step 1: Meta-Path-Based Neighbour Projection

-For each meta-path Φ, the heterogeneous graph contains a projected meta-path graph: a homogeneous graph where an edge connects node u to node v if there exists a path of type Φ between them.
+For each meta-path \(\Phi\), the heterogeneous graph induces a projected meta-path graph: a homogeneous graph in which an edge connects \(u\) to \(v\) whenever some path of type \(\Phi\) exists between them.

 For example, in an academic network:

-Before attention, project all node features to a common dimension (since different node types may have different feature dimensions):
+Before attention, project all node features to a common dimension (different node types may arrive with different feature dimensions):

 Step 2: Node-Level Attention (Within Meta-Path)

-Compute unnormalised attention between nodes i and j:
+Compute an unnormalised attention score between nodes \(i\) and \(j\):

 Aggregate: